GreenAnts/Amalgam-Godot/README.md

 A two player (competitive) abstract strategy game that requires you to tactically utilize your pieces  in conjunction with one another to either eliminate the opponents pieces or carefully get a valuable piece to the other side of the board.

-Currently playtesting is being done via screentop.gg and our discord server.
+>Currently playtesting is being done via screentop.gg and our discord server.
 The end goal is to create a online multiplayer platform to allow players to make an account and get matched with other players.
-Eventually we would love to add ranked play, rules/mechanics enforcement, and etc. This repository is a (slow) work in progress to make that happen.
+Eventually we would love to add ranked play, rules/>mechanics enforcement, and etc. This repository is a (slow) work in progress to make that happen.

 | Link | Details |
 | -------- | --------- |